Periodic Korteweg-de Vries soliton potentials generate quasisymmetric magnetic fields: Introduction

-In this Letter, starting from the basic definitions and properties of QS, we show non-perturbatively that QS admits a class of analytic $B$ that is a periodic solution\citep{novikov1984theory_solitons,kamchatnov2000nonlinear} of the KdV equation.
-The exact analytic solution for $B$ is valid in a toroidal volume and is consistent with the NAE predictions close to the magnetic axis.
-The connection with periodic KdV solitons allows us to describe $B$ on a magnetic flux surface with only three functions of the magnetic flux, related to the so-called ``spectral parameter"\citep{novikov1984theory_solitons} of the KdV.
-We show that these functions are closely related to the spectrum of $B$ in Boozer coordinates \cite{Helander2014} where the HS is manifest, thereby highlighting the low dimensionality of the Boozer spectrum.
+The connection with periodic KdV solitons allows us to describe $B$ on a magnetic flux surface with only three functions of the magnetic flux, which are related to the so-called \textit{spectral parameters} \citep{novikov1984theory_solitons} of the KdV equation.
+We show that these functions are closely related to the spectrum of $B$ in Boozer coordinates \cite{Helander2014} where the hidden symmetry is manifest, thereby highlighting the low dimensionality of the Boozer spectrum.
 Furthermore, our analysis shows that the periodicity of $B$ is maintained only when these functions are distinct.
-Consequently, we can estimate the region of validity of volumetric quasisymmetry based on where the two spectral parameters intersect (shown below).
-Remarkably, near the point of intersection, the connection length (period of $B$) begins to diverge, and $B$ approaches the form of a reflectionless potential (a single soliton that decays at infinity).
-We demonstrate that our analytic theory can describe a vacuum equilibrium with precise quasi-axisymmetry (QA)\cite{landreman2021} and many other numerically-optimized quasisymmetric configurations.
+Consequently, it may be possible to estimate the region of validity of volumetric QS based on where the two spectral parameters intersect (discussed below).
+Remarkably, near the point of intersection, the connection length (period of $B$) begins to diverge, and $B$ approaches the form of a reflectionless potential (a single soliton that decays at infinity) \citep{gjaja_Bhattacharjee_1992asymptotics_reflectionless,berry_Howles_1990fake_Airy_reflectionless}.
+The diverging connection length is a characteristic of an X-point or sharp ridge that could potentially be the basis for a non-resonant divertor \citep{mioduszewski2007power,boozer2015,punjabi2020}.

-We begin by reviewing some of the known basic properties of QS.
-We enforce QS through the condition \citep{freidberg2014idealMHD}